We are a laughing stock, says Farokh Engineer after India's loss to England

-Manchester-based erstwhile India wicketkeeper-batsman Engineer returns home ashamed of India's Day Three surrender to England in fourth Test
+Manchester-based erstwhile India wicketkeeper-batsman Engineer returns home ashamed of India's Day Three surrender to England in meek fashion in fourth Test at the Old Trafford

 "We are a laughing stock out here," roared Manchester-based former India wicketkeeper-batsman Farokh Engineer after India surrendered the fourth Test at Old Trafford in meek fashion on Saturday.